phpsw/phpsw-ng/app/architecture.md

 - *phpsq:sync:meetup* This will sync all data in the JSON files with the meetup.
 Initially the dataflow will be one way: from here to meetup.

+### Package layout

+The project is broken into the following parts:

+- *common* This consists entities and repositories.
+Classes in these packages can be accessed by any other class.
+- *container* This is responsible for DI, resolving config, etc. Any class in here should only be accessed by bootstrap code.
+- *importer* Code in here is responsible for importing code (for now from JSON files).
+It can only access code in this package and the common code.
+- *website generator* Code here is responsible for creating the static site.
+It can only access code in this package and tne common code.